 The District believes leadership is key to the PMOR's ability to fulfill this requirement.
 As such, the PMOR shall have consistent leadership (PMOR lead/Program Manager/Director) for the term of the contract and any extensions.
-Proposed changes to the PMOR Lead shall be brought before the School Board for approval.
+Proposed changes to the PMOR Lead and/or Principal-in-Charge shall be brought before the School Board for approval.